MacBook Won't Start or Won't Turn On: Causes and Solutions

 In this case, DFU mode (Device Firmware Update) can help.
 You'll need:

-If you don't have a second Mac, it's best to bring the device to a repair specialist.
+If you don't have a second Mac, it's best to bring the device to a repair specialist – or send it to us from anywhere in Germany via DHL.

 Step 5: Safe Mode